 Additional development areas are different forms of control and technological solutions, to substitute the hazardous substances and improve the understanding of people’s attitudes to chemicals and their potential hazards.

-Animal health and welfare is increasingly concerned with human interactions with and relationships towards domestic animals and their well-being.
+We shall have a food production with good animal welfare without the spread of diseases between animals and between animals and humans.
+In addition, animal health and welfare are increasingly concerned with human interactions with and relationships towards domestic animals and their well-being.

 To plan, build and manage the built environment in a technologically safe, as well as in a socially and environmentally sustainable manner brings a number of challenges for various stakeholders in society.